 Live Event — 26 September 2020, 17:00

-Filmmaker in Focus Payal Kapadia will be in conversation with Toronto based writer and director Kelley Dong and programmer Herb Shellenberger discussing her remarkable collection of short films as part of this year’s festival.→
+Filmmaker in Focus Payal Kapadia in conversation with Toronto based writer and director Kelley Dong and programmer Herb Shellenberger discussing her remarkable collection of short films as part of this year’s festival.→

 Elliptical sequences combine to form a filmic tone poem: the expanded sense of time during a rural summer dusk; the trudging of two scientists who place cameras in the forest for animal observation; watercolours that float atop the landscape; a woman yearning for her late husband.
 Ever-present clouds drift above the forest valley and back across a city.